 How Western NC Light Affects Your Color Choices

 This is where most people get tripped up.
 They pick colors from a fan deck inside a store under fluorescent lights.
 Then the paint goes on the house and looks nothing like they expected.
-Asheville's valley fog, the cloud cover, the angle of the sun behind Mount Pisgah, it all changes how color behaves on your walls.
+Asheville's morning valley fog, the strong summer sun, and the low winter light coming over Mount Pisgah all change how color behaves on your walls.

 Our standard advice: buy sample quarts.
 Paint two-foot squares on your actual siding.
 Not on cardboard.
 Not on paper.
 On your house.
-Look at them in the morning.
-Look at them at noon.
+Look at them in the morning fog.
+Look at them in full midday sun.
 Look at them at 5pm.
-Then look at them on a gray day, which around here is most days.
+Then look at them on an overcast day too.
 Colors that look warm and inviting under direct sun can look muddy and dull under clouds.
-You want a combination that works in all conditions, because in Asheville, "all conditions" mostly means overcast.
+You want a combination that works in all of those conditions, because Asheville gives you every one of them across a year.

 Cost: What Two-Tone Adds to Your Exterior Painting Project